 - Check for leaks in places you don’t normally go in, such as a basement, crawlspace, or attic.
 A good way to check for leaks where you can’t see them is to record the reading on your water meter before you go to bed and again after waking up.
 If you haven’t used water overnight and the meter has changed you might have a leak.

-- Clean your dishwasher drain and unclog any blocked holes in it’s sprayer arm.
+- Clean your dishwasher drain and unclog any blocked holes in its sprayer arm.

 - Check your toilet for leaks by adding food coloring to the water tank.
 If the color appears in the bowl after 30 minutes the tank is leaking and should be repaired.
-Replace your toilet if their are any cracks in the bowl or tank.
+Replace your toilet if there are any cracks in the bowl or tank.
 If the toilet doesn’t flush properly, it’s a great time to replace worn tank parts.
 Toilet repairs are typically inexpensive and can save you money on your water bill.

 - Clean your shower heads by tying a bag of vinegar around your shower head and leaving it overnight.
-This will remove any built up mineral deposits.
+This will remove any built-up mineral deposits.

 - If you live in an area that floods easily, consider installing a flood alarm, it works like a smoke alarm and goes off when it comes in contact with water.
 This alarm can alert you to any floods or leaks.